Skip to main content

 Troubleshooting

-A dead electric stove burner is usually the element, the receptacle, or the switch.
-Here's how to test each one, swap a coil burner yourself, and know when to repair an electric stove burner with a pro.
+A dead electric stove burner usually traces to the coil, the receptacle, or the switch.
+Here's how to spot which one is failing, and when to call a tech instead of guessing.

-Before you order anything, do this.
 Let the stove cool completely.
-Lift the dead coil burner, grip it near the base, and pull it straight out of its socket.
-Take a working burner of the same size and plug it into the dead burner’s socket.
+Pull the dead coil straight out of its socket and plug a working coil of the same size into that same socket.
+Turn it on.

-• If the good coil also stays cold in that socket, the coil is fine.
-The fault is in the receptacle, the switch, or the wiring behind them.
+• If the good coil stays cold too, the fault is in the socket, the switch, or the wiring behind it.

 The Four Things That Kill a Burner

-1. The coil element.
-These burn out from age and from spills cooking onto the metal.
-A coil with a blistered spot, a break, or a bubble in the sheath is done.
-Plug-in coils replace in seconds with no tools.
+The coil element.
+Spills, age, and heat cycling all take a toll.
+A coil with a visible break, a blister, or a bubble in the sheath is done.

-2. The receptacle (burner socket).
+The receptacle (burner socket).
 This is the block the coil prongs slide into.
-Repeated heat cycling and arcing scorch the contacts.
-Look for browning, melted plastic, pitting, or corrosion.
-A burnt receptacle can stop a good coil cold, and it gets more dangerous the longer you run it.
+Arcing and repeated heat cycling scorch the contacts.
+Browning, melted plastic, pitting, or corrosion in that socket are reasons to stop using the burner now.
+A burnt receptacle damages the coil and the wiring behind it, and the situation gets worse the longer it runs.

-3. The infinite switch.
-This is the knob control that pulses the element on and off to hold temperature.
-If the burner only works on some settings, never reaches full heat, or does nothing while the receptacle and coil test fine, the switch is the suspect.
+The infinite switch.
+The knob control that pulses the element on and off to hold temperature.
+If the burner only works on some settings, never gets fully hot, or the coil and socket both test clean, the switch is the likely culprit.
+Replacing it means disassembling the cooktop and working around 240-volt terminals.

-4. The wiring or terminal block.
-Less common, but a loose or burnt connection feeding the receptacle will mimic a dead switch.
-This is a verify-with-a-meter step.
+The wiring or terminal block.
+Less common, but a loose or burnt connection behind the receptacle mimics a dead switch.
+Finding it requires a multimeter and knowing where to probe safely.

-Yes, usually.
-On low and medium settings the infinite switch cycles the element on and off to average out the heat.
-That on/off rhythm is the burner working as designed.
-It is only a problem when the burner pulses even on the highest setting or never gets fully hot.
+On low and medium settings, the infinite switch cycles the element on and off to average out the heat.
+That rhythmic pulsing is normal.
+It is only a fault when the burner does it on the highest setting or never reaches full heat.

 FAQ